dujm/kaggle_quora/README.md

 bash src/models/00build-tfserve.sh
 ```

-5. Train a test NLP model and save the model as **Tensorflow saved model**
+5. Train a test NLP model and save the model as a **Tensorflow saved model**

 ```
 python src/models/01train-saved-model.py